Nour-Sadek/C-Elegans-PAM/README.md

 These two different cutoffs were to decide whether including more evolutionarily distant species would lead to better PAM score representations than including fewer, but evolutionarily closer species.

+There is also a third scanning that was done over genes that had orthologous sequences for all the 5 caenorhabditis species `["caenorhabditis_brenneri", "caenorhabditis_briggsae", "caenorhabditis_elegans", "caenorhabditis_japonica", "caenorhabditis_remanei"]` only, and that is because these four species are the closest evolutionarily to caenorhabditis elegans, so it is interesting to see how much the representations will differ.
+This lead to the final inclusion of:
+- 3515 genes and a total of 17575 sequences for promoters
+- 3908 genes and a total of 19540 sequences for 3'UTRs

 ### 3.2 Workflow of the convolutional scanning and normalization